 Now that you have your coffee beans stored properly, where do you put them?
 You may think that keeping your stored coffee beans in a fridge will help prolong their freshness, but that is not the case!
 Roasted coffee beans are hygroscopic and porous, which means they can easily absorb other food odors and moisture.
 Instead, keep them on your counter or in a cupboard at room temperature in a vacuum container.

 However, if you want to keep your coffee beans for longer you can freeze them.
 We discussed freezing your coffee beans in our post on ‘When does coffee expire and can it go bad?’

 Rule #2: Use Filtered Water at the Right Temperature

 You cannot talk about how to make coffee taste good without mentioning water, as the water you choose does make up most of your cup.
 Water straight from the tap can affect the taste of your coffee due to chlorine or the presence of other minerals that are commonly found in most hard water.

-You can use something like a Brita pitcher to filter out some of the minerals, or, ideally, you could try Third Wave Water mineral packets.
+You can use something like the water filters shown above to filter out some of the minerals or you could try Third Wave Water mineral packets.
 These packets are specially made to optimize your water for coffee, so if you add a packet to distilled water, it will ensure that you have the right amount of minerals you need for the best-tasting coffee.